MichaelARestrepoross/data-seed-class-activity/readme.md

 Deploy your server on render.com and test in either the Browser or Postman using the `localhost:5001/api/<your json key name>` endpoint.

+## Experiment

+Using the [JSON Server Documentation](https://github.com/typicode/json-server) and Postman, experiment with making different types of HTTP Requests.
+GET, PUT, POST, DELETE

+You will be able to make these same types of request in your React application using `fetch`

 ## Completion

 Make a pull request to this parent repo with your repo results